About Us

 Lauren Schmeisser

-Lauren is a data scientist in RMI’s Climate Intelligence Program.
-Her expertise is in analysis of large climate datasets, drawing out actionable insight from complex information.
+Lauren is a data scientist in RMI’s Climate Intelligence Program as part of the Oil and Gas Solutions Initiative.
+Her expertise is in analysis of large datasets, drawing out actionable insight from complex information.
+She specializes in use of remotely sensed data for modeling oil and gas emissions, with particular interest in using satellite-measured methane data to quantify super-emitting events.
 Before joining RMI, Lauren was a postdoctoral researcher at the National Oceanic and Atmospheric Administration.
 She holds a PhD in Atmospheric Sciences, a MSc in Earth Sciences, and a BS/MS in Environmental Engineering.

 Adrienne Tecza